kjda/ReactJs-Phonegap/README.md

 * While developing:
 ```
 $ cd ReactJs-Phonegap/app
- gulp
+$ webpack -w
 ```

-this will rebuild the app once you edit the source code
+this will rebuild the app automatically every time you edit the source code

 Build configurations are located in app/build.configs.js